alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 ... will continuously write all buffered events to the database every 30 seconds, or when the number of buffered events reach 50, whichever occurs first.

 ##### Event Buffering Database Retries
 When using SQL Server, ApplicationAccess will retry if it encounters a transient error (database offline, network errors, etc...) when attempting to write buffered events to the database.
-The number of retries and interval between (in seconds) them can be configured through these parameters in the 'AccessManagerSqlDatabaseConnection.ConnectionParameters' section of the JSON configuration...
+The number of retries and interval between (in seconds) them can be configured through these parameters in the 'DatabaseConnection.SqlDatabaseConnection.ConnectionParameters' section of the JSON configuration...

 ```
 "RetryCount": 10,